nocarryr/cyndilib/README.rst

 cyndilib
 ########

-A Python wrapper for `Newtek NDI®`_ written in `Cython`_
+A Python wrapper for `NDI®`_ written in `Cython`_

 Description
 ***********

 NDI® allows video and audio to be reliably sent and received over IP with minimal latency and very high quality.
-For more information see https://ndi.tv/.
+For more information see https://ndi.video.

 This project aims to wrap most functionality of the `NDI® SDK`_ for use in Python.
 Due to the real-time nature of audio and video, nearly all of this